MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 If you get an error during the `eval` step that says something like `variableName is not defined`, simply prepending `var variableName;` to your snap bundle may solve the problem.
 (This actually happened so frequently with [Babel's](https://babeljs.io/) `regeneratorRuntime` that `mm-snap build` automatically handles that one.)

-::: warning Did you modify the snap bundle after running `mm-snap build`?
+::: warning Did you modify the snap bundle after building?
 Don't forget to run `mm-snap manifest --fix` if you modified your snap bundle after building.
+Otherwise your manifest `shasum` value won't be correct, and attempting to install your snap will fail.
 :::

 If you run into a build or eval issue that you can't solve on your own, please create an issue on the [MetaMask/snaps-skunkworks](https://github.com/MetaMask/snaps-skunkworks) repository.